rtwilliams/EntityFrameworkConsole/README.md

 # EntityFrameworkConsole

-The EntityFrameworkConsole application displays using the Repository pattern with Entity Framework.
+The EntityFrameworkConsole application displays use of the Repository pattern with Entity Framework.

 The current implementation uses a geneic repository for database operations.
 Dependency Injection is used to pass the context (BandDb) to the repository(s).
 Therefore repository(s) act as a wrapper to the DbContext, and thus can return data in more useful forms.